neozenweb/ethical-frenchie/content/blog/frenchie-grooming-tips.md

 +++
- title = "Frenchie Grooming Tips" date = "2019-01-02"
+ title = "Frenchies Grooming Tips | Ethical Frenchie" date = "2019-01-02"
  category = ["french bulldog care"] image = "frenchie-grooming-tips_hero.jpg"
- description = "Tips and tricks on French Bulldog grooming.
-These little bat pigs are a sensitive dog breed, so go with natural products to avoid any skin irritation.
-Let's dig into..." draft = false showthedate = true
+ description = "Learn a few tips and ticks on how to properly groom your frenchie.
+French Bulldogs are a sensitive dog breed so natural products work best." draft = false showthedate = true
 +++